 - Provide a fully equipped kitchen for clubs and organizations to make and host meals.

-- Provide a space or studying, relaxing, watching movies or tv and playing board games.
+- Provide a space for studying, relaxing, watching movies or tv and playing board games.

-A: The Glover Alston Center is open seven days a week from 9am to 9pm when classes are in session.
+The Glover Alston Center is open seven days a week from 8am to 5pm when classes are in session.
 The Center is accessible only via a valid Whitman ID card.

 - All furniture pieces must be returned to their original positions in their original rooms.

 - All trash and recycling must be deposited in designated containers located throughout the GAC.

 - The GAC should be returned to its original condition after all events.
 There are no custodial services at the GAC, so each group must take responsibility for cleaning up.
 Supplies are available under the sink in the kitchen, while a vacuum, brooms, and more supplies can be found in the cupboard at the bottom of the stairs.

 - Security should be contacted immediately at 509-527-5777 in the case of biohazardous waste (bodily fluids).

 - Any damage to GAC facilities should be reported right away.

 - If you plan on having alcohol at an event, refer to the Whitman College policy https://www.whitman.edu/conferences-events-and-scheduling/alcohol-policy, and make note of it in your reservation request.